 As previously stated, vessels engaged in coastwise trade will not be expected to conduct mandatory BWM under this final rule.
-Additionally, § 151.2037 states that a vessel that cannot meet the requirements of § 151.2035(b)(1-3) because of safety concerns will not be prohibited from discharging ballast water in areas other than the Great Lakes and Hudson River; however, the vessel must discharge only that amount that is operationally necessary and make ballast water records available to the local COTP upon request.
+Additionally, § 151.2037 states that a vessel that cannot meet the requirements of § 151.2035(b)(1-3) Start Printed Page 44957because of safety concerns will not be prohibited from discharging ballast water in areas other than the Great Lakes and Hudson River; however, the vessel must discharge only that amount that is operationally necessary and make ballast water records available to the local COTP upon request.

 Comments on Compliance and Enforcement

 Three commenters asked how the Coast Guard would ensure that a vessel has conducted BWM.

 The vessel owner or operator must maintain accurate copies of the ballast water records onboard the vessel as required by 33 CFR 151.2045 and the forms must be readily available upon request.
 Additionally, we will use the ballast water reporting forms that must be submitted in advance of a vessel arriving at a U.S. port as required by 33 CFR 151.2040 to verify and ensure that the vessel has conducted BWM.
 We are actively pursuing ballast water exchange verification technologies, and when these technologies are available, we will employ them as appropriate.